bingb0t5/im-in/README.md

 Notes:

 - `npm run lint` is currently a TypeScript no-emit check, not ESLint
-- there is no automated test suite in the repo today
+- the repo now has a small focused Vitest suite (`npm test`), but not broad end-to-end or regression coverage
 - meaningful changes should be smoke-tested manually
 - changelog layman summaries are generated once per prebuild/predev run, not per page view